 Prerequisites: General Relativity

 A course on Theoretical Cosmology.
-You will have the successes of the field and know where its challenges lie to which you may be able to contribute in the future.
+You will learn about the fundaments of the Standard Cosmological model, its successes and learn about its challenges, to which you may be able to contribute in the future.

 Program: Firstly, the students will become familiar with the standard model of Cosmology, and its main aspects including:

 After successful completion of the course you will be able to:

 Describe the main phases in the history of the Universe and the relevant physical processes.

 Solve for the dynamics of the FLRW Universe at different epochs